 FAQ

-What matters most in ACF bonding: temperature, pressure, or time?
+What matters most in an ACF bonding machine: temperature, pressure, or time?

 The honest answer is balance.
 Temperature activates the adhesive system, pressure creates the contact path, and time allows the event to complete.
 The cleanest process comes from small, evidence-based adjustments rather than one dramatic setting change.